-Students enrolled in grades K-12 living beyond the two-mile walking limit from their school of attendance.
-Students enrolled in grades K-12 who attend Bishop Hoffman Catholic Schools living beyond the two mile walking limit from their school of attendance.
-Students who live in hazardous areas within the two mile walking limit from their school of attendance.
-The Superintendent/designee must deem the area hazardous in order to qualify for transportation.
-Eligible vocational or special education children, as per IEP and/or 504 Educational Plans.
-Students enrolled in grades K-8 who reside in the District and are enrolled with a statelicensed childcare center.
-6. Students enrolled in grades K-12 who reside in the District and are enrolled with an approved day care provider located beyond the two mile walking limit and within their school of attendance area.
-The day care provider will be required to complete an application accepting responsibility for the student at the approved bus stop.
-Students in grades K-5 participating in the School Choice option.
-Transportation to and from school shall be provided for elementary students attending a school other than their school of attendance due to overcrowding and/or specialcircumstances.
+- 3. Students who live in hazardous areas within the two-mile walking limit from their school of attendance.
+The Superintendent/designee must deem the area hazardous in order to qualify for transportation. - 4.
+Eligible vocational or special education children, as per IEP and/or 504 Educational Plans. - 5.
+Students enrolled in grades K-8 who reside in the District and are enrolled with a state licensed childcare center. - 6.
+Students enrolled in grades K-12 who reside in the District and are enrolled with an approved day care provider located beyond the two mile walking limit and within their school of attendance area.
+The day care provider will be required to complete an application accepting responsibility for the student at the approved bus stop. - 7.
+Students in grades K-5 participating in the School Choice option. - 8, Transportation to and from school shall be provided for elementary students attending a school other than their school of attendance due to overcrowding and/or special circumstances.

-- 9. Transportation to and from school may be provided for a sibling of an eligible rider, provided the sibling uses the scheduled time and route. - 10.
-Transportation to and from school shall be provided for migrant students from their place of residence. - 11.
-Students meeting the federal definition of homeless will be transported from their temporary place of residence to their school of assignment, at the request of the parent, guardian or unaccompanied minor, to the same extent as all other students of the District and consistent with this policy.
-If the homeless student's temporary residence is located outside the boundaries of the District, the Liaison for Homeless Children will coordinate with the Director of Transportation to contact the district in which the student temporarily resides to arrange for joint transportation of the student and to seek interdistrict agreement on a method for apportioning the cost of such joint transportation.
-In no event will a homeless student be denied enrollment based on issues related to student transportation. - Transportation may be provided for temporarily or permanently disabled students who have been certified by a physician and in the case of adverse safety conditions.
-The Director of Student Services will determine the transportation services for such students. - 13.
-Transportation may be provided for students participating in 21st Century Grant afterschool programming and/or summer school programming depending on transportationservices outlined in grants. - 14.
-Transportation to and from school shall be provided for each student residing in the District and attending a state chartered nonpublic school that is located within the 30-minute travel limitation established by State law on the same basis as established for resident students as set forth above.
-Chartered nonpublic school students who are transported by the Board may be assigned to ride on buses upon which resident students are also assigned. - 15.
+Transportation to and from school may be provided for a sibling of an eligible rider, provided the sibling uses the scheduled time and route. - 10.
+Transportation to and from school shall be provided for migrant students from their place of residence.
+11. Students meeting the federal definition of homeless will be transported from their temporary place of residence to their school of assignment, at the request of the parent, guardian or unaccompanied minor, to the same extent as all other students of the District and consistent with this policy.
+If the homeless student's temporary residenceis located outside the boundaries of the District, the Liaison for Homeless Children willcoordinate with the Director of Transportation to contact the district in which the student temporarily resides to arrange for joint transportation of the student and to seekinterdistrict agreement on a method for apportioning the cost of such jointtransportation.
+In no event will a homeless student be denied enrollment based on issues related to student transportation.
+Transportation may be provided for temporarily or permanently disabled students who have been certified by a physician and in the case of adverse safety conditions.
+The Director of Student Services will determine the transportation services for such students.
+Transportation may be provided for students participating in 21st Century Grant afterschool programming and/or summer school programming depending on transportation services outlined in grants.
+14. Transportation to and from school shall be provided for each student residing in the District and attending a state chartered nonpublic school that is located within the 30 minute travel limitation established by State law on the same basis as established for resident students as set forth above.
+Chartered nonpublic school students who are transported by the Board may be assigned to ride on buses upon which resident students are also assigned.
 Transportation to and from school shall be provided for each student residing in the District and attending an approved community school.
 However, if that community school is located outside the District, transportation will only be provided consistent with the 30-minute travel limitation established by State law.
 Students residing in the District and attending an approved community school located within the District will be provided transportation on the same basis as established for resident students set forth above.
 Students transported to an approved community school may be assigned to ride on buses upon which resident students are also assigned.